-Nanda Devi Base Camp Trek: This trek takes you through the higher Kumaon districts and rewards you with breathtaking views of Nanda Devi.
+Nanda Devi Base Camp Trek: The Nanda Devi Base Camp trek takes you through the higher Kumaon districts and rewards you with breathtaking views of Nanda Devi.
 You will enjoy a spectacular view of the nearby mountains, including Nanda Devi, Trishul, Panchachuli peaks, and Nanda Kot.

 Yes, you can see snow during the best summer treks in India, namely the Goechala trek in Sikkim, the Rupin Pass, Buran Ghati, Kedartal, and Pin Bhaba Pass.
 Most of the Himalayan treks will have snow present, even if only in patches, such as, Annapurna Base Camp Trek and Everest Base Camp Trek.

 What are the best summer treks in the Himalayas?